Comradewall/PyQt5_Weather_App/README.md

 # PyQt5
-Welp this is a basic PyQt5 repo in witch i added some weather elements
+This will be a basic weather app with the scope of familiarizing myself with the PyQt5 Library The Weather app i definitly underperforming but still familarization